tejaskanse/py_flask-project/README.md

 - Store and fetch data from  SQL database

--  Manipulate stored data using python
+-  Manipulate stored data using python and sql

 -  Build interactive user interface using flask